ejh243/MunroeJargonProfiler/readme.md

 can be installed following the instructions at https://virtualenv.pypa.io/en/stable/installation/

-Clone this git repository, then navigate to the folder where you cloned it in a terminal and run the following sequence of commands to set up a virtual environment and install all the project's dependencies.
+Clone this Git repository, then navigate to the folder where you cloned it in a terminal and run the following sequence of commands to set up a virtual environment and install all the project's dependencies.